Akshatjaiswal5/HRManager/README.md

 paradigm where I have separated the model from the actual UI.
 I have also implemented a "Print to PDF" button using itextpdf library. which can generate a report in pdf form.
 ![screenshot 2](https://github.com/Akshatjaiswal5/HRManager/blob/main/Screenshot%202.png)
-## Things I learnt

-1. **Readable code** is foremost important.
-I have used lengthy variable names and proper readable code structures with comments.
-1. **Object oriented code** I have first created Interfaces for all the classes I've created and wrote data transfer objects that are used for interaction between layers.
-1. **Exception handling** the data layer throws DAOException and the business layer throws BLException which are handled well for a bug free program.
-1. **Swing Library** I have spent much time on making presentation layer look pretty and I have a gist for good looking GUI.
-1. **Gradle** I have used only plain text editors, command line interface, and gradle to build this application.